m2lines/nemo-spinup-evaluation/README.md

 pytest tests/
 ```

-## Restarting NEMO/DINO
+## Restarting NEMO/DINO [TODO]

-To use the evaluation in a restart file, you can use the `--restart` flag when running the `main.py` script.
-This will save the evaluation results in a format that can be used for restarting the model.
+When running the metrics on updated predictions, you can also provide the `--restart` flag to the `main.py` script, referencing the old restart file.
+This will provide an updated restart in a format that can be used for restarting the model, prepended with "NEW".

-See this Github Gist for more information on how to create a compatible restart file: https://gist.github.com/yourusername/your-gist-id.
+See this Github [Gist](https://gist.github.com/ma595/bf2b977593171d7e2cd840dd4b452ead) for more information on steps involved.